-National Library Week 2016 Press Kit
+National Library Week 2017 Press Kit

-National Library Week (April 10 - 16, 2016) is a time to celebrate the contributions of our nation's libraries and library workers and to promote library use and support.
+National Library Week (April 9 - 15, 2017) is a time to celebrate the contributions of our nation's libraries and library workers and to promote library use and support.
 From free access to books and online resources for families to library business centers that help support entrepreneurship and retraining, libraries offer opportunity to all.

 First sponsored in 1958, National Library Week is a national observance sponsored by the American Library Association (ALA) and libraries across the country each April.
-It is a time to celebrate the contributions of our nation's libraries and librarians and to promote library use and support.
 All types of libraries - school, public, academic and special - participate every year in National Library Week.

-National Library Week Honorary Chair Gene Luen Yang
+National Library Week Honorary Chair Julie Foudy

 National Library Week Press Releases

 National Library Week events